 CT (computed tomography) colonography is a test that uses CT scans to check the large bowel (colon).
-It is also called virtual colonography.
+It’s also called a virtual colonoscopy.

 You usually have this test to help find the cause of your symptoms.

-Your bowel needs to be empty before the test.
-You need to take strong medications (laxatives) to empty your bowel the day before the test.
-Or you might need to drink a special liquid (contrast medium) called gastrografin over 1 or 2 days.
+Your bowel needs to be empty for the test.
+You'll have to take medication (laxatives) to empty your bowel the day before.
+Or you might drink a special liquid called gastrografin over 1 or 2 days.

 Having gastrografin or laxatives will mean that you need to open your bowels often, and perhaps very suddenly.
 You might also have some cramping pains.
-It is sensible to stay at home for a few hours after taking gastrografin or laxatives so you are near a toilet.
+It’s sensible to stay at home for a few hours after taking gastrografin or the laxatives, so that you are near a toilet.

 You might need to follow a low fibre diet for 1 or 2 days before the test.
-It is important to drink plenty of clear fluids such as:
+It’s important to drink plenty of clear fluids such as: